 How to Get to the Cala los Tiestos Hike

-The hiking trail is listed on Google Maps these days, making it easy to find.
+The trail to Cala los Tiestos is now listed on Google Maps, making it easy to find.

-If you drive you can park your car at the parking lot marked on Google Maps as both Parking Cala los Tiestos and Parking Cala de Moraig.
+If you drive you can park your car at the parking lot marked on Google Maps as Aparcamiento Publico Cala de Moraig.
 This puts you right next to the start of the hike.

-Follow the signs and there is now way you can go wrong.
+You’ll see a clear sign marking the start of the hike.
+Continue following the signs downhill and there is no way you can go wrong.

-Hikes in the Costa Blanca usually take somewhere between 2 to 6 hours and most of them offer amazing views.
-On a clear day, you will often be able to see a large part of the Costa Blanca, which is absolutely stunning.
+Hikes in the Costa Blanca typically range from 2 to 6 hours and most of them offer amazing views.
+On a clear day, you’ll often be able to see a large part of the Costa Blanca, which is absolutely stunning.

 Spring and autumn are the best seasons for hiking on the Costa Blanca, when the weather generally isn’t too hot or too cold.

-Most hikes are clearly indicated with signs and markings on rocks so getting lost won’t be something to worry about too much.
+Most hiking trails are clearly marked with signs and markings on rocks so getting lost won’t be something to worry about too much.

 Also Read: What to Bring on a Hike

-Apart from it being a fun way to exercise and a great way to enjoy nature and see the area, what I love about hiking is that it seems to either attract friendly people or it just brings out the best in people.
-I have had numerous friendly and often very interesting chats with ‘fellow hikers’ that made my hike even better.
+Apart from it being a fun way to exercise and a great way to see the area, what I love about hiking is that it seems to either attract friendly people or it just brings out the best in people.
+I have had numerous friendly and often very interesting chats with fellow hikers that made my hike even better.

 So, if you are looking for a friendly face and some fresh air… go for a hike!